cloud-gov/cg-site/content/docs/getting-started/concepts.md

 * To build static assets on cloud.gov, [build assets on CI]({{< relref "assets.md#build-assets-on-ci" >}}).

 **Custom buildpacks:** If your application can't use a standard buildpack, you can use a [custom buildpack]({{< relref "docs/apps/experimental/custom-buildpacks.md">}}), which are unsupported.
 This means that if you use a custom buildpack, you're responsible for keeping your buildpack up-to-date and patching vulnerabilities in it.
 See [this chart illustrating your responsibilities]({{< relref "overview/technology/responsibilities.md">}}) for more detail.

-### Buildpack Release Schedule

-18F's selection of buildpacks may occasionally lag behind CF's by a month or more (except for security patches), in which case you may need to specify the URL in order to get a more up-to-date version.
-The buildpack release schedule looks like the following:

-- The CF buildpack team develops on a branch and cuts buildpack releases.
-- The CF release team cuts a release for CF with new buildpacks every ~2 weeks.
-- 18F grabs those releases and deploys them as soon as we can.